jayhawk24/E-store/README.md

 -   A user must be logged in to review or add to cart etc...
 -   Checkout information is processed using stripe and the payment is send to the admin
 -   The profile contains all the orders a user has made
+-   Payment integration with payu
+-   Images upload with multer and cloudinary

 Admins can do the following: